phoomp/Battery-Extender-MacOS/README.md

 # Battery-Extender-MacOS
-Extends the amount of time you can use your mac on battery, especially when it's low!
+Extends the length of 1% battery time on MacOS by disabling sleep and preventing power reservation.